micah-bruning/war/README.md

 # Running the Application

-After cloning repo into a local machine, run <code>docker compose up</code>
+After cloning repo into a local machine, open a terminal or cmd at Aspen Capital/ and run <code>docker compose up</code>.
-  at the root directory.
 This will run the docker image as a container.

   Head to localhost:8000 on your machine to view the home-page of the application.
 Alternatively, send a GET request to the end-points listed below using the <code>curl localhost:8000/<endpoint></code> command in a terminal.
 The application returns